Sleepaway Camp. 1983.

 Starring Felissa Rose, Jonathan Tiersten, Karen Fields, Christopher Collet, Mike Kellin, Katherine Kamhi, Paul DeAngelo, Thomas E. van Dell, Loris Diran, John E. Dunn, Willy Kuskin, & Desiree Gould.

-The opinion on Sleepaway Camp was always divided.
+★★★★The opinion on Sleepaway Camp was always divided.
 In today’s sociopolitical climate there’s probably wider disparity between the camps of people who love this slasher flick versus those who feel it’s an offensive piece of cinematic trash of the highest degree.
-Father Gore believes this 1983 classic is up there with the greatest of its sub-genre.
-Not only that, looking back at the story and its whopping finale plot twist from 2018 it’s a movie with plenty to say.
+I personally believe this 1983 classic is up there with the greatest of its sub-genre.
+Not only that, looking back at the story and its whopping finale plot twist from current day, it’s a movie with plenty to say.

-As a preface, Father Gore doesn’t identify as trans or queer.
-There may be aspects of this article with which members of the LGBTQ+ community might not agree.
-This close reading of the movie’s story is merely an attempt at honestly viewing it in a more positive light than certain other dismissive takes.
+As a preface, I don’t identify as trans, but I do identify as queer.
+There may be aspects of this article with which other members of the LGBTQ+ community might not agree, specifically those who identify as trans.
+This close reading of the movie’s story is only an attempt at honestly viewing it in a more positive light than certain other dismissive takes.
 Here at Father Son Holy Gore, all opinions are welcome.
 It’d be a pleasure to hear from anyone in the community with other analyses.